rfresh2/ZenithProxy/README.md

 Discord Server: [rfresh's dev server](https://discord.gg/nJZrSaRKtb)

-Minecraft 1.12.2 proxy/bot.
-Intended for use on 2b2t.org but will work on any server.
+Minecraft 1.12.2 proxy/bot intended for use on 2b2t.org.
+1.20 port is currently in progress.

 The primary purpose is to have Minecraft accounts always online and securely shared by multiple people.